Marvin Labs

 Similar to metric-based guidance, event-based predictions can be converted into testable assertions, each having a clearly defined event and a target date range.

-• Clearly defined event: a specific event or outcome, such as a product launch, market entry, or facility opening.
+• Clearly defined event: a specific event or outcome, such as a product launch, market entry, or facility opening

 • Target date range: the time frame for which the prediction is made, such as "by Q3" or "by the end of the year."
-This can include specific dates or broader time frames like "by the end of the year" or "in the next six months."
+This can include specific dates or broader time frames like "by the end of the year" or "in the next six months"

 For metric-based guidance statements, we compare the actual results against the target value or range specified in the guidance statement.
 This typically involves checking the company's financial reports, earnings releases, or other official communications to see if the actual results align with the guidance provided.
-Thus, we can determine whether the guidance was "exceeded," "met," or "missed,".
+We can determine whether the guidance was "exceeded," "met," or "missed."
 Sometimes, companies provide guidance statements that feature metrics that cannot be evaluated with the available data, often when making predictions about non-financial metrics or when the company does not report the specific metric in its financial statements.
 In such cases, we mark the guidance as "not evaluated."

 For event-based guidance statements, we check whether the predicted event has occurred within the specified time frame.
 The source for this is still often the company's official communications, such as press releases or earnings calls.
 However, we also rely on external sources, such as news articles or industry reports, to verify the occurrence of the event, as they often provide validation of the event's occurrence or non-occurrence.